BOINC/boinc-policy/Governance.md

 - Review pull requests and merge code when appropriate
 - Identify contributors who would be helpful as committers; nominate these contributors to the PMC

+Commiters can resign by sending an email to the PMC chair or the PMC public email list.

 ### 2.4 Supporters
 "Supporters" are contributors who have shown, via continued contribution over a period of time, their value to the project.
 Supporters are focused on the end user experience and support the project by engaging with end-users wherever they may engage with the BOINC software and BOINC projects to both help the end-users as well as open issues as needed when there is a need for a change in the software.
 Supporters also contribute by performing functions such as testing, enhancing documentation, and creating translations.